Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Introduction

 \section{Introduction}

 The low energy states of natural systems can correspond to the solutions of computationally difficult problems \cite{Barahona1982}.
-Experiments suggest that these low energy states can be accessed and measured by taking advantage of quantum mechanics, using a technique known as quantum annealing \cite{Brooke1999}.
-It is further suspected that quantum annealing could provide an improvement over other methods for certain classes of interesting problems \cite{Farhi2001,Hogg2000}.
-To harness the power of quantum annealing, a machine may be constructed that has the same behavior as these natural systems.
-We refer to such a machine as an annealer.
-While the eventual outputs of annealers usually take discrete binary values, the parameters must be chosen from a continuous set of values.
+Experiments suggest that these low energy states can be accessed and measured by taking advantage of quantum mechanics, using a technique known as quantum annealing \cite{Kadowaki1998,Brooke1999,Santoro2002}.
+Here, the "difficult" problem is converted to an equivalent problem of finding the ground state of an Ising Hamiltonian, and that classical ground state is approached via the introduction and subsequent removal of quantum fluctuations, typically imposed via transverse fields.
+It is suspected but by no means universally agreed that quantum annealing could provide an improvement over other methods for certain classes of interesting problems \cite{Farhi2001,Hogg2000}.
+To harness the power of quantum annealing, machines must be constructed to faithfully implement the relevant transverse field Ising Hamiltonian (TFIM), and to do so represents a major challenge in quantum information science and engineering.
+We refer to such machines as annealers.
+While the eventual outputs of annealers usually take discrete binary values, the control parameters, which are the coupling constants in the TFIM, must be chosen from a continuous set of values.
 An annealer should therefore be considered an analog rather than a digital computer.

-Precision of controls is a fundamental issue in analog computing, not present in its digital counterpart \cite{Bissel2004}.
-It is therefore interesting to ask what new complications these errors may add.
-One could hope, for example, that small uncorrelated control errors simply average out, and will therefore not have a noticeable effect as long as they are below a threshold \cite{Young(2013)}.
+For a review of adiabatic quantum computing and quantum annealing see \cite{Albash2018a} and for a forward looking perspective on the field see \cite{Hauke2020}.